dkochmanski/charming-clim/README.md

 # Writing a new CLIM backend

-This work is meant as a showcase how to write new McCLIM backend.
+This work is meant as a showcase how to write a new McCLIM backend.
 To make it more interesting to me I'm writing it using `cl-charms` library which is a Common Lisp library for `ncurses` - console manipulation library for UNIX systems.
 During development I'm planning to make notes about necessary steps.
-If possible I'll also write a test suite for backends which will test the functionality from most basic parts (like creating windows to more sophisticated ones (transformations and drawing).
+If possible I'll also write a test suite for backends which will test the functionality from most basic parts (like creating windows) to more sophisticated ones (transformations and drawing).
 That should simplify verifying, if new backends work fine and to what degree it is complete.
 We start with a crash course for `cl-charms` library.

 ## Pointers